kawansoft/aceql-http/README.md

 The SQL Firewall Managers Section allows to define SQL firewall rulesets to use for each database.

-The rulesets are defines through one or more "SQL Firewall Managers",  Java classes that are injected at AceQL Server startup.
+The rulesets are defined through one or more "SQL Firewall Managers",  Java classes that are injected at AceQL Server startup.
 A SQL Firewall Manager is a built-in or user-developed Java class that implements the  [SqlFirewallManager](https://docs.aceql.com/rest/soft/11.0/javadoc/org/kawanfw/sql/api/server/firewall/SqlFirewallManager.html) interface.

 A `SqlFirewallManager`concrete implementation allows to: